 Water use efficiency in A. floribunda was higher in control than waterlogged (p = 0.002), and higher in control than recovery (p = 0.04), but not waterlogged and recovery plants (Fig. 1g).
 WUE increased under elevated CO2 as a main effect for E. camaldulensis (p = 0.002, Fig. 1h), and interactively with CO2 level for C. cunninghamiana (p = 0.063); WUE was higher under eCO2 for waterlogged plants (p = 0.022, Fig. 1i) but not control or recovery plants.

-Biomass production
+Biomass production and allocation

 Waterlogging status and CO2 level interacted strongly for one species: eCO2 stimulation of all fractions of biomass production in C. cunninghamiana was diminished following recovery from waterlogging.